 Research into the cause of halitosis has enabled us to develop new dental techniques and new products to eliminate bad breath at its source, not simply cover it up.
 A professional program of bacterial control and sulfur compound elimination is successful over 95% of the time in eliminating halitosis.

-- Halitosis is especially prevalent in gum disease.
+- Halitosis is especially prevalent in people who have gum disease

-- Halitosis elimination is 95% effective when professionally treated.
+- Halitosis elimination is 95 percent effective when professionally treated.